 - The fourth is the patellar component.
 This part of the knee slides up and down in the femoral groove when the leg bends or straightens.

-Knee replacement prostheses typically last 12 to 15 years and can be replaced quite easily when they become worn.
+typically last 12 to 15 years and can be replaced quite easily when they become worn.

 Other surgical options for treating painful knees include knee fusion, high tibial osteotomy and partial knee replacement.
 As with all surgical procedures, knee surgery involves some level of risk and potential side-effects such as thrombophlebitis, sometimes called Deep Venous Thrombosis (DVT), infection and stiffness or loosening of the joint.

 Your doctor will explain the risks and treatment options for your individual situation.Once the treated knee has sufficiently healed, patients are

 often advised to incorporate a comprehensive exercise program into their daily

 lifestyle.
 Low-impact activities like swimming and walking are usually

 recommended as they can help patients improve circulation, endurance, flexibility and muscle strength, and ward off stiffness --- without placing excessive pressure on he knees.